Human Resources Professional with Payroll Practice and Management

 What you will learn

-• Strategies for implementing retention initiatives
+• Review strategies for implementing retention initiatives

 • Understand the Fair Labor Standards Act of 1938, as well as the Internal Revenue Code